Skip to main content

 • Update roles or permissions.

-• Deactivate the team member if they leave the organization.
+• Set the team member to Inactive if they leave the organization or no longer need access.

 🚫 Inactive